MicrochipTech/EA-SOM-SAMA7D6/README.md

 <p align="center"><img src="SAMA7D65-SOM.jpg" /></p>

-## Assembly Limitations
-It is not recommended to use industrial automated reflow process with oven to solder the product on the mother board, as the process might impact the System-On-Module reliability.

-Work Around: Solder the System-On-Module on the mother board manually.

 ## Collaterals
 * Hardware
   * SOM Hardware Design Files can be requested by contacting your local [Microchip Sales or Sales representative](https://www.microchip.com/en-us/about/global-sales-and-distribution)